Marriage in modern China: Marriage reform

 The marriage laws also enforced an age restriction on marital union in an effort to encourage a later marrying age.
 The law however seemed to have the opposite effect as the law appeared to reduce the age at which couples got married.
 In 1978 the average age of marriage for women was 22.4 and 25.1 in rural and urban areas respectively, and after the 1980 Marriage Law it decreased to 21.0 years of age in the decade after the law was enacted.

 The mid twentieth century also saw changes in the occurrence of dowry and payments for brides as these no longer occurred as frequently.
 However, reports in recent years appear to indicate that these customs are still practiced in some areas, and may actually be increasing since the government has relaxed its tight prohibitions on the practices.

 In January 2017, authorities in Kaili City, in the Guizhou province issued new rules banning wedding banquets for people who are marrying for the second time in an attempt to subdue public displays of extravagance.
 Multiple feasts, and the use of more than one location for one marriage have also been banned.
 A bride and groom must now register with their local government office if they wish to hold a wedding banquet to ensure that neither are registered as having been married before.

 In December 2018 China’s ministry of civil affairs decreed at a conference on wedding reform that instead of an opulent event, weddings must "integrate core socialist values and excellent Chinese traditional culture into the construction of marriage and family", and "implement Xi Jinping’s important thoughts on socialism with Chinese characteristics in the new era, especially on the construction of marriage and family".
+In February 2026, the Cyberspace Administration of China mandated that social media platforms censor content deemed as spreading "fear of marriage."